-This test method is a standard procedure to determine a stress pattern and estimate a probability of breakage of glass tested under uniform static loads.
+5.1 This test method is a general procedure for testing architectural glass products under uniform static loads.

-The proper use of this test method requires a knowledge of the principles of pressure, deflection and strain measurement, stress/strain relationships, and statistical estimating techniques.
+5.4 The proper use of this test method requires a knowledge of the principles of pressure, deflection, and strain measurement.

-1.2 This test method is applicable to glass of various degrees of temper; for example, annealed, heat-strengthened, fully tempered, laminated, insulating, and combinations thereof.
+1.2 This test method is applicable to architectural flat glass of various types; for example, annealed, heat-strengthened, fully tempered, laminated, insulating, and combinations thereof.

 1.5 This standard does not purport to address all of the safety problems, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
 For specific precautionary statements see Section .

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.